ashwin-pc/OpenSearch_Changelog_Workflow/README.md

           token: ${{secrets.GITHUB_TOKEN}}
 ```

-#### Workflow Details

-Whenever a PR is opened or edited in an OpenSearch repository, this workflow is triggered.

-The workflow extracts the metadata from the PR and checks what a contributor has entered in the "Changelog" section of the PR description.
+Whenever a PR is opened or edited in an OpenSearch repository, this workflow will be triggered in the **OpenSearch Upstream Repository**.
+Metadata from the PR will be extracted and parsed or checked depending the approach a contributor want to follow (automatic or manual commit of changeset files).

-If a contributor has entered valid changelog entries (see formatting requirements below), the workflow will categorize these entries and either create or update a `.yml` changeset file in the `changelogs/fragments` directory of the repository.

-This changeset file will include changelog descriptions under their proper category and also add a link to the PR that generated these changes.
-Below is an example of what the contents of a changeset file will look like: